Back To Search Results

 Absence of Bands

 A poor transfer can also occur if little to no proteins are adsorbed on the membrane.
 To understand the directionality of transfer, the gel can be stained to reveal bands.[49]
-A significant visualization of bands can suggest the actual transfer was poor rather than a high voltage or time.
+A significant visualization of bands can suggest that the actual transfer was poor rather than a high voltage or time.
 Rechecking the quality of the transfer buffer, increasing transfer settings, and ensuring proper contact between the gel and membrane can resolve this issue.
 If the target protein is small, a semi-dry system may be preferable.[38]

 If a positive control lane is used and bands are absent, this can be due to a poor detection kit, poor antibodies, or even an incorrect antibody concentration.
 Antibody concentration is optimized by running titration experiments.[7]